Alyssa Bonheur, Community Resiliency Specialist, LSW

 Nahja earned her undergraduate degree from the University of Pittsburgh, where she first began working with vulnerable populations, including refugees and at-risk youth.
 When she’s not spending her days training, she can be found outside with her two dogs, Emmy and Lola, traveling, practicing Spanish, or hosting large dinner parties with friends.

-Jessica Mora, Senior Resiliency Clinician Immigrants’ Rights Specialist, LCSW
+Jessica Mora, Chief Resiliency Clinician and Immigrant Rights Specialist, LCSW

 Jessica graduated from New Jersey City University (NJCU) in 2010.
 She pursued a Master’s in